Su Fang Ng

 540-231-7753 | email@example.com

-Su Fang Ng is an Associate Professor in the Department of English.
+Su Fang Ng is a professor in the Department of English.

 - Early Modern Literature

 - Clifford A. Cutchins Professor, Virginia Tech, 2017

 - Solmsen Fellow, Institute for Research in the Humanities, University of Wisconsin at Madison, 2017-2018